 The most significant effect on this profile has almost certainly been the adjacent slip.
-Major fluctuations in beach shape and volume, and indeed the general accretion is related to sediment supply from periods of activity and inactivity of the slip.
-There is no other plausible explanation for the rapid accretion between April 2003 and April 2004
+Major fluctuations in beach shape and volume, and indeed the general accretion, are almost certainly related to sediment supply from periods of activity and inactivity of the slip.
+It is therefore assumed that the slip has been relatively inactive since 2006.